runtimerevolution/pull_request_ai/README.md

 mount PullRequestAi::Engine => ''
 ```

-To access it navigate to:
+Then you navigate to:

 ```
 http://127.0.0.1:3000/rrtools/pull_request_ai
 ```

-OR, if you want to use this Rails Engine on code you can create an instance of the main client object.
+Another way to use this Rails Engine is through code, to do that create an instance of the main client object.

 ```ruby
 client = PullRequestAi::Client.new